A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Experiments

 \section{Experiments}

-In this study, we propose not only a new MILP formulation that can control the overall load consumption of a residential community but also an efficient distributed optimization framework that can solve it even if the number of homes in the community is considerably large.
+In this study, we propose not only a DR strategy to control the load consumption of a residential community by formulating a MILP problem but also an efficient distributed optimization framework that can solve it even if the number of homes in the community is considerably large.
 Hence, we test those hypotheses separately by conducting different set of experiments.
 Section \ref{exp_sim} provides the details of our experimental setup; Section \ref{exp_load} shows that the proposed formulation is useful for controlling the load consumption of the community; and Section \ref{exp_comp} compares the optimization performance of the proposed algorithm with a commercial solver.